magdalenaboch/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student at the Social Cognitive and Affective Neuroscience Unit at the University of Vienna and currently a visiting researcher at the Cognitive Neuroecology lab at the University of Oxford.
-My PhD research focuses on the neural bases of how dogs and humans perceive and understand each other and the evolution of the social brain.
+I am a PhD student at the Social Cognitive and Affective Neuroscience Unit at the University of Vienna and currently a visiting researcher at the Cognitive Neuroecology Lab at the University of Oxford.
+My research focuses on the neural bases of how dogs and humans perceive and understand each other and the evolution of the social brain.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.